e10v/tea-tasting/README.md

 How variant pairs are determined:

-- Default control variant: When the `control` parameter is set to `None`, **tea-tasting** automatically compares each variant pair.
-The variant with the lowest ID in each pair acts as the control.
+- Default control variant: When the `control` parameter of the `analyze` method is set to `None`, **tea-tasting** automatically compares each variant pair.
+The variant with the lowest ID in each pair is a control.
 - Specified control variant: If a specific variant is set as `control`, it is then compared against each of the other variants.

-To access the results, use one of the following methods and specify both control and treatment variant IDs:

-- `to_pandas()`,
-- `to_polars()`,
-- `to_dicts()`,
-- `to_html()`.
+The result of the analysis is a dictionary of `ExperimentResult` objects with tuples (control, treatment) as keys.

-It's important to note that **tea-tasting** does not adjust for multiple comparisons.
+Keep in mind that **tea-tasting** does not adjust for multiple comparisons.
 When dealing with multiple variant pairs, additional steps may be necessary to account for this, depending on your analysis needs.

 ## Package name